 • WIEG continues to aggressively challenge federal and regional costs and cost allocations.
 In late 2013, with other groups, WIEG filed a Joint Complaint with the Federal Energy Regulatory Commission, asking that it significantly reduce the tariffed return on equity allowed transmission owners within the MISO footprint.
 WIEG was also part of a coalition that petitioned the United States Supreme Court for review of FERC and Seventh Circuit Court of Appeals’ decisions that upheld the 100% socialization of transmission costs associated with MISO’s Multi Value Projects (MVP).
 WIEG also successfully worked to change the cost allocation/rate design of System Supply Resources (SSR)—from energy to demand—which has resulted in about a 20% reduction of transmission costs allocated to industrial customers.

-• WIEG supported legislation, expected to become law in early 2014, that will allow industrial customers to create their own Renewable Resource Credits (RRCs).
-This legislation should help control the cost of Wisconsin’s renewable mandate and provide a new revenue stream for industrial customers that own renewable or energy displacement facilities.
+• WIEG successfully lobbied for Act 300 this session.
+Act 300 will allow industrial customers to create their own Renewable Resource Credits (RRCs).
+This new law should help control the cost of Wisconsin’s renewable mandate and provide a new revenue stream for industrial customers that own renewable or energy displacement facilities.

 WIEG’s successes depend on the strength of its members.
 Please join us in our fight for more reasonable energy costs, to protect ratepayers, and preserve jobs in Wisconsin.